 Hope & Ivy Maternity Bridal Embroidered Maxi Dress

-This bump-friendly option is well-suited for a bohemian bride who doesn’t want a traditional gown.
-The flowing sleeves and high slit are oh-so dreamy, and the subtle floral embroidery in the light and airy chiffon adds an utterly romantic element to the overall ensemble.
+This bump-friendly option is well-suited for the bohemian bride who doesn’t want a traditional gown.
+The flowing sleeves and high slit are oh-so dreamy, while the subtle floral embroidery in the light and airy chiffon adds an utterly romantic element to the overall ensemble.

 Price at time of publish: $260